 Find out more about the student voice in academic quality

 This section provides information on the initiatives and activities that support the student voice in academic quality processes.
 It includes: student representation; student involvement in quality assurance and enhancement processes; and student satisfaction surveys.
 Click on the left hand side navigation menu to access further information – to switch to a different section within the site, click on Department of Academic Quality.

-A student handbook guide is also available which provides draft text on student feedback processes and representation systems, for inclusion in programme or faculty handbooks.
+Programme handbook guidance is also available which provides draft text on student feedback processes and representation systems, for inclusion in programme or faculty handbooks.